frontman Michael Sweet

 's autobiography, "Honestly"

-, went to editing last week.
+, goes to editing next week.
 There is a 12-song solo record to go hand in hand with the release of the book.

 's new solo album will be issued via Big3 Records